FakeShell-old/UDD/README.md

 Here is a quick rundown of how to make them work.

-First off you need to have UT and Droidian installed.
+First off this guide assumes that you have a working Ubuntu Touch setup and a working Droidian setup and it will continue from there.

 Now open up your PC terminal and run the following commands: